MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-However, if we try to combine these two pipelines directly, we get a naming error.
+Suppose we want parameterized pipeline that could take other pipelines as arguments.
+If we try to combine these two pipelines directly, we get a naming error.

     chicago_data[EmployeesOver(AvgSalary)]
     #-> ERROR: cannot find department ⋮